waynetee/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**

 Don't worry if your first few commands fail!
-PropertyWhiz's [output box](#navigating-the-user-interface) gives very detailed feedback on which parts of your input is invalid!
+PropertyWhiz's [output box](#navigating-the-user-interface) gives detailed feedback and you can try again.

 </div>

 ### Viewing help : `help`

-Shows a message explaining how to access the help page.
+Use this command if you need to access the help page.

 ![help message](images/helpMessage.png)